DETAILED ACTION

 Response to Arguments

-With regard to Applicant’s remarks dated September 29, 2025:
+With regard to Applicant’s remarks dated March 19, 2026:

 As to any arguments not specifically addressed, they are the same as those discussed above.

-Claim Rejections - 35 USC § 101
+Claim Rejections - 35 USC § 103

-The following is a quotation of the appropriate paragraphs of 35 U.S.C.
-102 that form the basis for the rejections under this section made in this Office action:
+The following is a quotation of 35 U.S.C.
+103 which forms the basis for all obviousness rejections set forth in this Office action:

 Claims 1-12 are rejected under 35 U.S.C.
-102(a)(2) as being anticipated by Yamashita (US 2015/0304790 A1).
+103 as being unpatentable over Yamashita (US 2015/0304790 A1) in view of Jain et al. (US 2019/0172468 A1).

-comparing first data, associated with a first sound object spatialized at a first location of an audio scene spatialized by a user interface of a communication terminal [comparing a first position of the virtual sound source set, step S113] (par.
+comparing first data, associated with a first sound object spatialized at a first location of an audio scene spatialized by a user interface of the communication terminal [comparing a first position of the virtual sound source set, step S113] (par.
 [0128]), with second data received following a reproduction of the spatialized first sound object [with second position indicated by the reply acquired in step S111] (par.
 [0128]), the first data being distinct from the first sound object (par.
 [0054]-[0055], [0125]), the second data being based on a spatialized second sound object perceived at a second location of the spatialized audio scene (par.
-[0127]); and
+[0127]);

 As to claim 2, Yamashita teaches that the first data and the second data belong to one of the following data types: a location parameter of a spatialized sound object; a category of sound object generating source; an answer to a question voiced in a sound object [position of the sound source in the three-dimensional acoustic space R (par.
 [0055]-[0056]).